dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

     first, then lead into a new section to distinguish between more specific examples of moving wealth around)
-  - then ultimately the question comes down to how does each system of governance structure it's mechanisms for diffusion of influence
+  - then ultimately the question comes down to how does each system of governance and each society structure its mechanisms for diffusion of influence
-    - basically, how does one acquire or dispense or accumulate influence
+    - basically, how does one acquire or dispense or accumulate influence in a particular society or type of government
       - this ends up being very different in each kind of system
       - easier to accumulate influence in capitalist societies because you can accumulate physical wealth converring influence